dotnet/docs-maui/docs/fundamentals/includes/android-resource-xml.md

 ></ItemGroup>
 >```
 >
 >This example sets any content in the *Platforms\Android\Resources* folder, including content in sub-folders, to the **AndroidResource** build action.
+It also sets the output path for each file with this build action.